How to Build a SaaS Product in 2026: A Founder's Complete Guide

 Common SaaS Pricing Models

-How to Set Your Pricing
+How to Set Your Price

 Example tiered structure for a project management tool:

-- Basic: $10/user/month — core features
+- Basic: $10/user/month — core task management and file sharing

-- Professional: $20/user/month — advanced tracking, integrations
+- Professional: $20/user/month — advanced reporting, integrations, team collaboration tools

 Choosing Your Technology Stack